jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 - the South Sea Bubble led to the crisis for private investors only

 This is different nowadays when whole countries get dragged down by some isolated action such as the peddling of collateralized debt obligations by a few bankers.

-But in the 18th century, the national economy was affected by wars, such as the Seven Years' War, and not by bankers.
+In the 18th century, national economies were affected by wars, such as the Seven Years' War, and not by bankers.

 ## So How Do We Get Rid of the Bad Ideas from Neoclassical Economics?